-- 10. In order to keep work benches clean, spread paper on the workbench and floor when necessary. - 11.
-Each student/group will be responsible for the equipment he/she will be using.
-Please make sure that the equipment is in proper working condition prior to and after completion of the experiment. - 12.
-Students must clean and/or wash assigned equipment and place all the equipment and accessories at the proper locations (cabinets have been labeled) at the conclusion of their experiment.
-Before leaving, you must check with TA so that he can inspect your work area.
+10. To keep work benches clean, spread paper on the workbench and floor when necessary.

+- 11. Each student/group will be responsible for the equipment he/she will be using.
+Please make sure that the equipment is in proper working condition before and after completion of the experiment. - 12.
+Students must clean and/or wash assigned equipment and place all the equipment and accessories at the proper locations (cabinets have been labeled) after their experiment.
+Before leaving, you must check with the lab's instructor so that he can inspect your work area.
 Not following this guideline will result in a penalty in the report grade (starting at 10 points). - 13.
 After the completion of an experiment, complete as much of the computation as possible (including name of group members and date), and have the instructor sign the data sheets before leaving.
 These sheets (original) must be attached to the laboratory report.
 Reports that do not include signed data sheets will not be graded. - 14.
-Remove water content containers from the oven within 48 hours.
+Remove water-content containers from the oven within 48 hours.
 Otherwise, they will be discarded. - 15.
 Keep wet samples in cans covered with lids until they have been weighed. - 16.
 For drying, place the cans in a tray, making sure the lids are under the cans and not on top of them.
 Place a slip of paper in the tray.
-Write on the slip, the laboratory section number, date and group number.
-Do not write on cans or lids. - 17.
-Be observant if you see something that does not look right, do not continue with the test and consult the instructor.
+Write on the slip, the laboratory section number, date, and group number.
+Do not write on cans or lids.

+- 17. Be observant if you see something that does not look right, do not continue with the test and consult the instructor.
 For example, while mixing soil with water, if you see some dark and light-colored soil lumps, this means that the mixing has not been done properly. - 18.
-No food and drinks inside the laboratory. - 19.
+No food or drinks inside the laboratory. - 19.
 Proper attire must be worn while in the laboratory.
-No open toed shoes, short pants or skirts, etc. - 20.
-No pranks, practical jokes or fooling around. - 21.
+No open-toed shoes, short pants or skirts, etc. - 20.
+No pranks, practical jokes, or fooling around. - 21.
 If the instructor sees any wrong behavior (including the previous points), all involved students will be asked to leave the lab and the report will not be graded.

-Calculation of Course Grade: A weighted average grade will be calculated as follows:
+Calculation of Course Grade:

+A weighted average grade will be calculated as follows:

-Introduction 1 10%
+Introduction 10%

-Attendance 2 15%
+Attendance 15%

-Cover Page 3 5%
+Cover Page 5%

-Sample Calculations 4 10%
+Sample Calculations 10%

-Results including graphs and tables 5 20%
+Results including graphs and tables 20%

-Discussion 6 20%
+Discussion 20%

-Summary and Conclusions 7 10%
+Summary and Conclusions 10%

-References 8 2%
+References 2%

-Quality of Presentation, graphs, tables etc. 8%
+Quality of Presentation, graphs, tables, etc. 8%

 Total 100%

 The Assignments must be typed.
-No double space, font Arial or similar and size 10, justified.
+No double space, font Arial or similar, and size 10, justified.